s194050/02239-Assignment-3/README.md

  ```
  Server is starting
  ```
-Now each option is able to be freely accepted, if the user is allowed to access the inputted function
+Now each option is able to be freely accepted as an option, if the user is allowed to access the inputted function

 Adding a user to the Access Control
 ===================================